Mbed-TLS/mbedtls/README.md

 ### Getting files form git: the Crypto submodule

-The Mbed Crypto library now has its own git repository, which the Mbed TLS build systems are using as a git submodule in order to build libmbecrypto as a subproject of Mbed TLS.
+The Mbed Crypto library now has its own git repository, which the Mbed TLS build systems are using as a git submodule in order to build libmbedcrypto as a subproject of Mbed TLS.
 When cloning the Mbed TLS repository, you need to make sure you're getting the submodule as well:

         git clone --recursive https://github.com/ARMmbed/mbedtls.git